AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Volume_+_Moving_Average.md

 ## Overview

-A Simple Moving Average (SMA) is the unweighted mean of the previous n data points.
-In technical analysis there are various popular values for n, like 10 days, 40 days, or 200 days.
-The period selected depends on the kind of movement one is concentrating on, such as short, intermediate, or long term.
-In any case moving average levels are interpreted as support in a rising market, or resistance in a falling market.

-AnyChart Stock allows you to add SMA with desired period to any of your charts.
+A Volume + Moving Average indicator is used in charts and technical analysis.
+It refers to the average volume of a security, commodity, or index constructed in a period as short as a few minutes or as long as several years and showing trends for the latest interval.

-Mathematical description of the indicator: [Simple moving average (SMA) Mathematical Description](Mathematical_Description).
+Mathematical description of the indicator: [Volume + Moving Average Mathematical Description](Mathematical_Description#volume_+_moving_average).

 ## Adding indicator

-SMA indicator is added using {api:anychart.core.stock.Plot#sma}sma(){api} method, it requires a mapping with the `"value"` field in it:
+Volume + MA indicator is added using {api:anychart.core.stock.Plot#volumema}volumema(){api} method. t requires a mapping with five fields: `"open"`, `"high"`, `"low"`, `"close"`, and `"volume"`.

 ```
 // create data table on loaded data